Rho-estimators revisited: General theory and applications: Our new framework and estimation strategy

 As already mentioned, our method is based on statistical models which are sets of probability distributions, in opposition with more classical models which are sets of densities with respect to a given dominating measure.
-In order to emphasize the originality of this approach, let us first consider the impact of this difference on the behaviour of the MLE.